Approved: Sputnik V, AstraZeneca, Pfizer-BioNTech and Sinovac

 Using: Sinopharm, Sputnik V

 What's available: Another 80,000 doses of Sputnik V, purchased by the Health Ministry, arrived on June 17 after the country ran out of jabs two weeks before.
-More shots are expected from China in mid-June; they are delayed because of the lack of flights.
-The Health Ministry said on June 15 that Kyrgyzstan had entered a third wave of COVID-19 cases, Radio Azattyk reported.
+More shots are expected from China, though they have been chronically delayed since the Chinese foreign minister promised them on May 12.

 - After the health minister said on June 22 that Kazakhstan was ready to send 50,000 vials of its domestic QazVac jab (after saying he "thought about asking for 500,000 doses"), Kazakhstan’s deputy prime minister refuted the claim, saying June 24 that Kazakhstan will not have doses available for export for several months, at least: “First of all, we must provide for our own citizens.
 Therefore, for today, for the month of June, for the month of July and even for August, the question of delivery to other countries is not worth discussing.”